Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
 For instance battle.py, collection.py, display.py could use a small documentation touch up.
 - Some of the error messages, like when there is an invalid card name, are not specific.
 The error messages could be clearer and more targeted to each endpoint.
 - The error messages across endpoints are inconsistent and not very detailed.
 For example:
+- The collection endpoint could use more filtering options.
+Currently, we can only filter by type, but it would be useful to:
+       Filter by what pack they are pulled from
+       Filter by card name
+       Filter by price
+       Filter by the quantity of the card I have
+  - Of these, the most significant are sorting by pack and quantity (to know which you can sell), so we decided to implement that change.
+(Filter by card name -> Can already search by card name from another endpoint; Price -> Can view price from any get statement)